nadegecorbin/Reco_MESE_RAD/README.md

-# Example code to reconstruct and retrospectively correct for motion
+# Example code to reconstruct and retrospectively correct for motion.

-To be used with data acquired with the 3D radial Multi-Echo Spin echo sequence One dataset acquired with deliberate motion is available at :
+To be used with data acquired with the 3D radial Multi-Echo Spin echo sequence.

+One dataset acquired with deliberate motion is available at :

 The example code is written to reconstruct the motion corrupted dataset with and without motion correction

+The related paper "Whole-brain T2 mapping with radial sampling and retrospective motion correction at 3T" is curretnly in the revision process in the Magnetic Resonance in Medicine journal .

 *Nadege Corbin,
 Centre de Resonance Magnetique des Systemes Biologiques